-The "a priori" constitutional review as such may equally be found in Spain (at the request of the Council of Ministers or of any of the Chambers of the National Parliament) and in Germany (at the request of one third of the seats in the Bundestag or of any of the Länder Cabinets) but only in order to decide on the compatibility of international treaties with the Spanish and the German Constitution before ratification.
+A priori constitutional review as such may equally be found in Spain (at the request of the Council of Ministers or of any of the Chambers of the National Parliament) and in Germany (at the request of one third of the seats in the Bundestag or of any of the Länder Cabinets) but only in order to decide on the compatibility of international treaties with the Spanish and the German Constitution before ratification.

-Constitutional review of bills (preventive control) has also been provided for in Austria and Italy (in Italy only as regards Regional bills) in order to establish who is the competent on the subject at issue, the State, the Land or the Region.
+Constitutional review of bills (preventive review) has also been provided for in Austria and Italy (in Italy only as regards Regional bills) in order to establish who is competent on the subject at issue, the State, the Land or the Region.

-Notwithstanding these few exceptions, the constitutional review always refers to statutes in force.
-That is an "a posteriori" (reactive) control.
-This control may in any case be abstract or concrete.
+Notwithstanding these few exceptions, constitutional review always refers to statutes in force.
+This is a posteriori (ex post facto) review.
+This review may in any case be abstract or concrete.

-As far as abstract control is concerned (through the action of unconstitutionality), the intervention of the Constitutional Court takes place regardless of the application of the statute at hand to a concrete dispute or adversary litigation.
-Sometimes, even before any judge has already applied it for the very first time.
-Thus, two different political options confront themselves before the Constitutional Court: the parliamentary majority that supported the statute at issue and those who brought the statute before the Court.
-The first shall remain firm in its constitutionality and the second shall deny it.
-Therefore, it may be considered that the political fight moves, by using legal arguments, from the Parliament to the Constitutional Court.
+As far as abstract review is concerned (through an action for unconstitutionality), the intervention of the Constitutional Court takes place regardless of the application of the statute at hand to a concrete dispute or adversarial litigation.
+Sometimes this may mean even before any judge has already applied it for the very first time.
+Thus, there is a confrontation between two different political opinions before the Constitutional Court: the parliamentary majority that supported the statute at issue and those who brought the statute before the Court.
+The former affirms its constitutionality and the latter denies it.
+Therefore, it may be considered that the political dispute moves, by using legal arguments, from the Parliament to the Constitutional Court.

-The "locus standi" for abstract judicial review is limited to some political organs, i.e., Federal and Regional cabinets and Parliamentary minorities (50 deputies -the 14% of the seats of the Chamber of Deputies- or 50 senators in Spain -the 20% of the whole Senate-; one third of the seats in both German and Austrian Bundestags).
-The Spanish Ombudsman is also entitled to refer his/her doubts on the constitutionality of a statute.
+The locus standi for abstract judicial review is limited to some political organs, i.e., federal and regional cabinets and parliamentary minorities (50 deputies - 14% of the seats of the Chamber of Deputies - or 50 senators in Spain - 20% of the whole Senate -; one third of the seats in both the German and Austrian Bundestage).
+The Spanish Ombudsman is also entitled to refer his/her doubts on the constitutionality of a statute to the Constitutional Court.

-In Italy, the right to ask for abstract "a posteriori" review is also attributed to Regions but only in relation to statutes approved by the Parliament of the Nation or by the Legislative Council of any other Region.
+In Italy, the right to ask for abstract a posteriori review is attributed to the regions but only in relation to statutes approved by the Parliament of the Nation or by the Legislative Council of any other region.

-In most of the cases (not in Germany and Austria though) this action of unconstitutionality must be lodged within a certain time: thirty days from the publication of the statute at issue in Italy, three months in Spain and six months in Belgium.
+In most cases (although not in Germany and Austria ) this action for unconstitutionality must be lodged within a certain time: thirty days from the publication of the statute at issue in Italy, three months in Spain and six months in Belgium.

-In the so-called concret or incidental judicial review (through the preliminary question of unconstitutionality), as far as the judge is competent to deal with the issue (civil, criminal, administrative ...), each judge is authorized to suspend proceedings if he deems a statute relevant to the case unconstitutional and to submit the statute to the Constitutional Court for ultimate consideration.
+In so-called concrete or incidental judicial review (through preliminary questions of unconstitutionality), as far as the judge is competent to deal with the issue (civil, criminal, administrative,...), each judge is authorised to suspend proceedings if he deems a statute relevant to the case unconstitutional and to submit the statute to the Constitutional Court for ultimate consideration.

-By means of its decision in this preliminary question of unconstitutionality, the Constitutional Court shall only decide whether the statutory rule brought before it is in accordance with the Constitution or not, but it shall not decide the case at hand.
-Once the Constitutional adjudication is known, the decision of the pending case (criminal, administrative ...) is left to the judge who raised the issue.
-That is the way for preserving the monopoly of the Constitutional Court to decide on the validity of parliamentary statutes and for preserving its status as an instrument of Constitutional guarantee far (theoretically at least) from the day to day legal application.
+By means of its judgement in this preliminary question of unconstitutionality, the Constitutional Court only decides whether the statutory rule brought before it is in accordance with the Constitution, but it does not decide the case at hand.
+Once the constitutional decision is known, the decision of the pending case (criminal, administrative,...) is left to the judge who raised the issue.
+This is the means for preserving the monopoly of the Constitutional Court to decide on the validity of parliamentary statutes and for preserving its status as an instrument of

+Constitutional guarantee far removed (theoretically at least) from the day-to-day application of laws.